harrisonlab/phytophthora_fragariae/popgen_analysis/Pf_popgenome_analysis.md

 #### Conduct Fishers test

+Contingency tables were manually created due to being only a small number

 ### Functional enrichment analysis - using interpro terms

 Create lists of gene IDs including all possible transcripts